pdarche/carbon/docs/carbon.md

 ![Historical and Projected Emission](../images/historical_and_projected_emissions.png)

+## Part 3: How are we going to get there?
+### Options for addressing climate change
+Given that we're on track to blow through 1000 gigaton overal buget sometime in the next 15 years, the name of the game doin the following two things as agressively as possible: reducing the amount of new carbon we're putting into the atmosphere and increase the amount we're taking out.

+ - __Reductions in energy demand from carbon-based sources__ (Increase energy efficiency in cars, aircraft, home applicances, etc; Reduction in energy demand (reducing flights, etc., Carbon taxes)
+ - __Accelerating the transition to renewable energy__ (Increase the use of renewables)
+ - __Stopping deforestation__
+ - __Geoengineering__ (carbon capture and storage)

 ### Who is going to make those reductions?
 How to divide up the remaining carbon (that is, how to distribute the responsibilities for redcution) is an incredibly difficult political question that raise significant issues of fairness, history, need, and ability to contributes.

 Developing countries have argued that division rules (and accompanying reductions) insensitive to their development needs would unduly harm their abilities to improve the lives of their citizens.
 Why, they arue, should their people be deprived of basic improvements in well-being so that otherwise perfectly well-off westerners can indulge their high-consumption lifestyles?
 Developed countries have for the majority of their histories developed without restriction on emissions.
 Expecting developing countries to develop under harsh restrictions constitutes a double standard.
 Developed countries should take responsibility for their high-carbon paths to development and take on the majority of reductions.